DIY-Project-A1/DIY-Project-A1/README.md

-Ensure that the computer has NodeJS and expo installed.
+Ensure that the computer has NodeJS, React Native and Expo installed.

 Then copy all files from the repository to a folder.